Asian American women in World War II: Notable Asian American women in the military

-Nieves Fernandez and the Female Guerrillas of the Philippines.
-As a United States possession throughout World War II, the Philippines was integral to the America’s war effort in the Pacific theater.
-In addition to serving as soldiers alongside American forces during the war, hundreds of Filipinos became guerrilla fighters during the three years of Japanese occupation.
-It’s estimated that one out of 10 guerrillas was a Filipino woman.One of the region’s most prominent guerrilla fighters was schoolteacher Nieves Fernandez (1906-1997).
-In a 1944 news article, Fernandez stated that she commanded a force of 110 Filipino guerrillas that killed 200 Japanese soldiers—while she herself became known as a deadly barefoot, black-clad assassin who would quietly ambush the enemy in the jungle.
+Nieves Fernandez was a Filipino schoolteacher and guerrilla fighter.
+Fernandez lead a group of guerrilla fighters against the Japanese during the occupation of the Philippines.

-Susan Ahn Cuddy: Navy Gunnery Officer.When World War II began, Cuddy was determined to help the United States in any way she could, becoming the first Asian American woman to enlist in the U.S. Navy in 1942 as a member of WAVES (Women Accepted for Emergency Volunteer Service).
+Susan Ahn Cuddy was the first Asian American woman to enlist in the U.S. Navy in 1942 as a member of WAVES (Women Accepted for Volunteer Emergency Service).
 She soon became the Navy’s first female gunnery officer.
-Cuddy also worked as a combat air tactics instructor, training naval personnel before they deployed and in the Navy’s codebreaking office.
+Cuddy also worked in the Navy’s codebreaking office and as a combat air tactics instructor, training naval personnel before they deployed.

-Hazel Ying Lee, Women Airforce Service Pilots.
-Hazel Ying Lee broke boundaries and made history as a Chinese American pilot during World War II.
-As only one of two Chinese American pilots in the Women Airforce Service Pilots, Lee survived long working hours, racial stereotyping, and a fall from an aircraft to follow her dream of flying.
-She ultimately gave her life to this dream.
+Hazel Ying Lee was a Chinese American pilot during World War II.
+As only one of two Chinese American pilots in the Women Airforce Service Pilots, Lee survived long working hours, racial stereotyping, and a fall from an aircraft.

-Margaret Gee, Women Airforce Service Pilots,third-generation Chinese American Maggie dreamed of being a pilot since girlhood.
-She eventually became part of the 8% of applicants accepted into WASP, and the second of two Chinese American WASP in World War II.
-She co-piloted B-17 bombers and trained male pilots, but was denied the opportunity to become a full fledge pilot because she was female.

-Post-War: Maggie returned to University of California at Berkeley to finish her degree in physics.
+Margaret Gee was a third-generation Chinese American was part of the 8% of applicants accepted into WASP and the second of two Chinese American WASPs in World War II.
+She co-piloted B-17 bombers and trained male pilots, but was denied the opportunity to become a full fledged pilot because she was female.
+After the war, Maggie returned to University of California at Berkeley to finish her degree in physics.
 She then worked at the Lawrence Livermore Laboratory helping to design nuclear warheads and the Poseidon missile.
-She finally earned military status for her World War II service in 1977.
+She earned military status for her World War II service in 1977.